smauer/talks/Intro-to-Git/README.md

 Git now reports that the file has been added to staging and will be part of our next commit.

-*Here, we've specified a single file with the `add` command.
+*Here, we've specified a single file with the `git add` command.
 Note that you can specify multiple files or directories when using `add`.*

+It's also important to note that the `add` command adds your changes to the staging **as they are**.
+Any further modifications to the file(s) will not be added to the next commit unless you explicitly add them back in.
+You could, in some cases, have the same file appear in the untracked changes section as well as the changes to be committed section.
+If it helps, think of the `add` command like saying, "add precisely these changes to the next commit", rather than adding a file or folder to the next commit.

 Now, let's make our first commit and do yet another status check.